Officially nicknamed the “Centennial State,” Colorado was the 38th state to join the United States of America on August 1, 1876.

 The first US explorer to travel through Colorado got “lost” and was arrested by the Spanish.

-Zebulon Pike was ordered to mount an expedition to find the source of the Arkansas and Red Rivers, which lead him into modern-day Colorado.
+Zebulon Pike was ordered to mount an expedition to find the source of the Arkansas and Red Rivers, which led him into modern-day Colorado.

-On the 15th of July, 1806, Pike set out on what came to be called the “Pike Expedition”, in which he and his men discovered and attempted to scale what became known as “Pike’s Peak”.
+On July 15, 1806, Pike set out on what came to be called the “Pike Expedition,” in which he and his men discovered and attempted to scale what became known as “Pike’s Peak.”

 After giving up due to heavy snow and a lack of food, they headed south and set up a base to spend the rest of the winter in.